Flamefork/fleet/README.md

 ### Slipway construction `"><"` intended for embedding strings.

 The previous example could be rewritten using Slipway as

     <(for [p posts] ">
       <li class="post"><(p :title)></li>
     <")>

 This example has two points worth mentioning.
-Result of `"><"` construction processing is expression with String type.
+Result of `"><"` construction processing is an expression of String type.
 Strings in Slipway concidered `raw` by default.

 Next case is something like this:

     <(raw (map (fn [post]
       (str "<li class=\"post\">" (post :title) "</li>")) posts))>

 With Slipway it can be replaced with

     <(map (fn [post] ">
       <li class="post"><(post :title)></li>
     <") posts)>